kmac/mindfulnotifier/README.md

 - Configure either a periodic or random reminder interval.
     - e.g. hourly, or every 15 minutes, or randomly between 30 minutes and an hour
     - periodic intervals are aligned from the top of the hour
-- Edit or add your own reminder messages.
+- Edit or add your own reminder messages:
+    - Organize/group by tag
+    - Enable/disable reminders
+- Define a time range for daily quiet hours.
 - Choose from a set of default bells, or provide your own.
 - Separate controls for 'mute' and 'vibrate'.
-- Define a time range for daily quiet hours.

 ### Permissions